 8. Explain any difference between the values provided on Form AF-6, Flood Probable Maximum Loss for Florida, and those provided on Form SF-2, Examples of Flood Loss Exceedance Estimates (Coastal and Inland Combined).

-9. Provide an explanation for all anomalies in the flood loss costs that are not consistent with the requirements of this standard.
+9. Provide an explanation for all flood loss costs that are not consistent with the requirements of this standard.

 Audit